openconfig/featureprofiles/feature/bgp/addpath/ate_tests/addpath/README.md

 **Test-2**: Verify ADDPATH Receive capability
 * DUT:Port3 and DUT:Port4 has IBGP peering with directly connected ATE3:Port3 and ATE4:Port4 respectively.
 In this case, DUT is the RR server and ATE3 and ATE4 are RR clients
+* DUT:Port5 has IBGP peering with directly connected ATE5:Port5.
+In this case DUT is the RR client and ATE5:Port5 is the RR server
+* Ensure that the EBGP and IBGP peering are enabled for both address famailies.
 * DUT is configued with addpath Receive capability only on its peering with ATE3:Port3 and ATE4:Port4
   * During BGP capabilities negotiation in Open message, verify that the DUT negotiated addpath cability with Send/Receive field set to "1" signaling Receive capability.
  * DUT is configued with addpath Send capability only on its peering with ATE5:Port5